northeastern-rc/rc-public-documentation/docs/source/using-discovery/bash.rst

   sort file3.txt | uniq
   This is the contents of file3.txt

+The "|" is a way to re-direct the ouput of a process (sort) into another process (uniq)

 ``wc`` - Count the number of lines, words, and characters in a file or input.